xhalo32/YubiKey-Guide/guide.typ

 - If, when you try the above command, you get the error `Need the secret key to do this` - specify trust for the key in `~/.gnupg/gpg.conf` by using the `trust-key [key ID]` directive.

-- If, when using a previously provisioned YubiKey on a new computer with `pass`, you see the following error on `pass insert`, you need to adjust the trust associated with the key.
+- If, when using a previously provisioned YubiKey on a new computer with `pass`, you see the following error on ```bash pass insert```, you need to adjust the trust associated with the key.
 See the note above.

 ```
 gpg: 0x0000000000000000: There is no assurance this key belongs to the named user